Tuesday, October 25, 2011

 The best view is from the back of a horse!

 The hounds give chase, in full cry, and we follow the fox through a rolling densely grassed hay field, whose growth from the heavy rains had been cut late, leaving blunt chopped tufts.
 At the fence line is a coop, and our field master always takes a careful, long approach.
 No matter how I try, the mare wants to be right on top of the horse in front of her, but I manage to have at least a horse’s length.
-She jumps high and close, with no finesse, unlike a low, arching thoroughbred’s jump, but I love her.
+She jumps high and close, with no finesse, unlike a low, arching thoroughbred’s jump, but I know her.
 Her self-preservation and herd mentality keep her from knocking her legs or being left behind.
 I never approach a fence with any fear, unless I don’t know what’s on the other side, and then the only fear I have is that I won’t be able to stay with her.

 Thursday, October 13, 2011